chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 </tbody></table>
 <br>

-The matrix with reductions is stored in the slot `cell.embeddings` of the `SeuratObject::DimenReduc`.
-Rows correspond to cells and are named with cell IDs; columns correspond to reductions and are named `[key]_[number]`, where `key` is an alphanumeric string and `number` is an integer, e.g. `PC_1`.
+The matrix with reductions is stored in the `cell.embeddings` slot of `SeuratObject::DimenReduc`.
+Rows correspond to cells and are named with cell IDs.
+Columns correspond to reductions and are named `[key]_[number]`, where `key` is an alphanumeric string and `number` is an integer, e.g. `PC_1`.

 ### Dataset Metadata

-At the moement a Seurat object downloaded from cellxgene does not contain dataset metadata.
+At the moment a Seurat object downloaded from cellxgene does not contain the dataset metadata stored in the AnnData slot `uns`.